 The college hires more than 150 students each summer to work on campus.
 These jobs can be brief or last the whole summer.
-With the exception of academic research assistants, the majority of summer jobs are posted through the college's on Handshake.
+With the exception of academic research assistants, the majority of summer jobs are posted through the college on Handshake.
 Departments begin posting summer employment positions in the early spring (February-April).
-Examples of summer employment include reunion ambassadors, technology assistants (ITS), library assistants, lake camp, summer admission ambassador, July Experience counselors.
+Examples of summer employment include reunion ambassadors, technology assistants, library assistants, lake camp, summer admission ambassadors, July Experience counselors.

 Davidson College students are highly regarded in our community.
 The college often receives requests to post jobs on behalf of local employers for services such as babysitting or tutoring.